ddamato/damato.design/content/layout-curation.md

 > Think dynamically, how are these relationships working? _Miriam Suzanne, Clarity Conf 2017_

-[Other](https://medium.com/subform/are-grid-systems-still-relevant-in-digital-407beb4128c1) [posts](https://learnui.design/blog/why-beginning-designers-dont-need-grids-type-scales-color-theory.html) also outline the pitfalls to watch out for when constraining a design in a responsive device.
+[Other](https://medium.com/subform/are-grid-systems-still-relevant-in-digital-407beb4128c1 "Are grid systems still relevant in digital product design?") [posts](https://learnui.design/blog/why-beginning-designers-dont-need-grids-type-scales-color-theory.html "Why Beginning Designers Don't Need to Learn Grids, Type Scales, or Color Theory (and other “Designer Dogma”)") also outline the pitfalls to watch out for when constraining a design in a responsive device.

 ### Elevation